Hip and joint problems in dogs

 - Joint swelling

-- Limping or favoring a leg by frequently holding it off the ground
+- Frequently holding a leg off the ground

 Hip dysplasia in dogs

 In hip dysplasia the hip socket has not formed properly and this results in damage and arthritis from the poor fit.
 This condition is most often seen in breeds such as the Labrador retriever, German shepherd, golden retriever, and Newfoundland, but other breeds can be affected.
 Veterinarians diagnose this condition by taking radiographs of the hips.
 If a dog has hip dysplasia, the earlier it is diagnosed the more options are available.

 - Surgical options: triple pelvic osteotomy (TPO); pubic symphodesis; femoral head ostectomy (FHO); and hip replacement.

 - Medical options: Weight control is critical.
 Any excess weight will only aggravate the condition.
 If surgery is not an option in addition to losing any excess weight, pain medications and supplements are used to control the dog’s pain.